COVID-19 cases continue to climb in Orange County - Orange Leader

 COVID-19 cases continue to climb in Orange County

+This week the number of positive cases rose by 263 to 1092 cases in Orange County.
+The number of recovered cases also rose by 545 to 10,525 cases from the previous week.

+The grand total of cases in Orange County rose by 808 cases to bring the new total to 11,770 since March of 2020.

-For the Month of August, the reported cases for Orange County has increased by at least 150 cases per week.
-Listed below are the reflected trends.
+According to the health department, for the month of August, the reported cases for Orange County increased by at least 150 cases per week.

 There are 43 cases currently being hospitalized: